Your code never reaches us.

 - Direct to GitHub.
 Every request for repo data goes from the app to GitHub, authenticated with your token.

 - No code in transit to us.
-We never see your source, your diffs, or your review notes — there is no endpoint for them to hit.
+We never see your source, your diffs, or your review notes — our backend has no endpoint that receives them.

 - Local by default.
 Cached PR data and private review notes are written to your device, not uploaded.